catalyst-cloud/catalystcloud-docs/source/block-storage/faq.rst

 Via the CLI
 +++++++++++

-Using the openstack command you can extend a volume by increasing the size (in GB) using the set command.
-In order for the command to support the live volume extension the minimum version of 3.42 for the Block Storage API needs to be given:
+Using the ``openstack`` command you can extend a volume by increasing the size (in GB) using the ``set`` command.
+This example extends the volume called *demo-volume-1* to 40GB in size:

 .. code-block:: bash

-  openstack --os-volume-api-version 3.42  volume set --size 40 9f69bb95-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+  openstack --os-volume-api-version 3.42 volume set --size 40 demo-volume-1

+Note that in order for the command to support the live volume extension the minimum version of 3.42 for the Block Storage API needs to be given as shown above.

 +++++++++++++++++
 Via the Dashboard